Nataly Delgado successfully retained the WBA Interim Super Flyweight World Title

 Nataly Delgado Captures WBA Interim Super Flyweight World Title

-The judges left no doubt: 99–90, 98–91, and 99–90, all in favor of the Nicaraguan-born Panamanian.
+The judges left no doubt: 99–90, 98–91, and 99–90, all in favor of the Panamanian.
 From the opening bell, Delgado executed a well-prepared game plan—using her jab to command range, firing crisp combinations, and stifling every offensive attempt Sánchez tried to mount.
 The Mexican fighter came forward with pressure early, but quickly found herself dealing with a composed opponent who controlled the tempo and punished each advance with precision.

 As the rounds progressed, Delgado’s dominance became increasingly evident.
 Her ability to remain calm, manage her stamina, and land clean, scoring punches allowed her to widen the gap on the scorecards.
 Sánchez, always brave and willing to mix it up, simply couldn’t solve the champion’s defensive reads and fell behind as Delgado’s consistency piled up.